omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/08_K8s_clusterIP.md

 <img src="../screenshots/15_Changed_routes.png" alt="drawing" width="600"/>
 </p>

-Update routes in React app `client` and `posts` service, re-build images, push to Docker Hub, and rollout restart deployments.
+Update routes in React app `client` and the `posts` service, re-build images, push to Docker Hub, and rollout restart deployments.

 5. Update paths in `ingress-srv.yaml`.
-Ingress does not make use of wildcars with columns (:) in paths, so use wildcars with regex (the one below is any value followed by comments).
+Ingress does not make use of wildcars with columns (:) in paths, so use wildcars with regex (the one below is any value followed by `/comments`).
 Add annotation to use regex.
-Finally, add / path with wildcard **at the end** to make it work with SPA approach (not used here but in general for other apps) Paths are ordered from greatest priority to lowest from top to bottom.
+Finally, add `/` path with wildcard **at the end** to make it work with SPA approach (not used here but in general for other apps).
+Path rules are o`rdered from greatest priority to lowest` from top to bottom.

 ```yaml
 apiVersion: networking.k8s.io/v1